reflectoring/reflectoring.github.io/_posts/2019-09-18-spring-boot-mock.md

 In the test itself, we can use Mockito's `given()` to define the behavior we want the mock to have and `then()` to check if certain methods have been called as expected.
 You can find more on Mockito's mocking and verification methods in the [docs](https://static.javadoc.io/org.mockito/mockito-core/3.0.0/org/mockito/Mockito.html).

 <div class="notice success">
-  <h4>Web Controllers Should Be Integration-tested Instead of Unit-tested!</h4>
+  <h4>Web Controllers Should Be Integration-tested!</h4>
   <p>
   Don't do this at home!
 The code above is just an example for how to create mocks.
   Testing a Spring Web Controller with a unit test like this only covers a fraction of the potential errors that can happen in production.
-The unit test above verifies that a certain response code is returned, but it does not integrate with Spring to check if the input parameters are parsed correctly from an HTTP request, if the controller listens to the correct path, if exceptions are transformed into the expected HTTP response, and so on.
+The unit test above verifies that a certain response code is returned, but it does not integrate with Spring to check if the input parameters are parsed correctly from an HTTP request, or if the controller listens to the correct path, or if exceptions are transformed into the expected HTTP response, and so on.
   </p>
   <p>
-  Web controllers should instead be tested integrated with Spring as discussed in <a href="/spring-boot-web-controller-test/">my article</a> about the <code>@WebMvcTest</code> annotation.
+  Web controllers should instead be tested in integration with Spring as discussed in <a href="/spring-boot-web-controller-test/">my article</a> about the <code>@WebMvcTest</code> annotation.
   </p>
 </div>